updated on 24 August 2021

 Many law firms use assessment centres as part of the selection process for vacation scheme and training contract candidates.
 So how do you prepare for an assessment centre, what can you expect on the day and what are firms looking for?
 Read on for LawCareers.Net’s expert advice.

-The thought of attending a law assessment centre can seem daunting, but if you go in prepared and with the right attitude, it will be a much better experience than you think.
+The thought of attending a law assessment centre can seem daunting, but if you go in prepared and with the right attitude, it will be a much better experience.
 Below we bring together the advice that we have gathered from graduate recruiters over the years, to let you know what to expect and give you a solid grounding ahead of the day.

 How to prepare for an assessment centre

-Next, really get to grips with what the firm is about: its offices, culture, structure, practice areas, clients and so on.
-You should re-familiarise yourself with the research into the firm you undertook during the application process and then delve deeper - what recent deals has the firm been involved in?
+Next, get to grips with what the firm is about: its offices, culture, structure, practice areas and clients.
+Re-familiarise yourself with the research into the firm you undertook during the application process and then delve deeper - what recent deals has the firm been involved in?
 How does it differ from its competitors?
 What’s being said about the firm in the legal press?

 A general awareness of what is going on in the business world is crucial - although you should not wait until being invited to an assessment day to start boosting your commercial awareness.
-This is something you need to work on from day one - read this blog on five ways to boost your commercial awareness by LCN’s Bethany Wren.
-Keep up to date not only with what is happening in the legal and business worlds, but also how current national and global issues could affect law firms and business.
+This is a skill you need to work on from day one - read this blog on five ways to boost your commercial awareness by LCN’s Bethany Wren.
+Keep up to date with not only what is happening in the legal and business worlds, but also how current national and global issues could affect law firms and businesses.

 Finally, try to practise the type of exercises you may encounter at the assessment centre.
-See what tests are available online (eg, practice Watson Glaser tests), attend skills workshops, practise with careers advisers and use any other resources available to you at your university.
+See what tests are available online (eg, practice Watson Glaser tests), attend skills workshops, practise with careers advisers and use the resources available to you at your university.

 What to expect